Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

 You can have real-time audio/video communication with a remote peer.
 You can send and receive multimedia sources and generic data with a remote peer.
 The multimedia sources include audio/video streams from a microphone, camera, or media file.
 The generic data includes string or byte data.

-The main features of the WebRTC include the following:
+The main features of WebRTC include the following:

 - Managing media sources

-  You can [manage media sources](#media_source) which can be transferred to a remote peer.
+  You can [manage media sources](#media_source) that can be transferred to a remote peer.
 You can add/remove/mute/pause media sources.

 - Controlling data channels

   You can [create/destroy data channels and send/receive generic data](#data_channel) to a remote peer.

-- Manipulating state and establishing connection
+- Manipulating state and establishing a connection

-  You can [use functions for session description and ICE candidates](#establish_connection) to establish network connection with a remote peer properly.
+  You can [use functions for session description and ICE candidates](#establish_connection) to establish a network connection with a remote peer properly.

 - Rendering audio/video data